I may not have a favorite scotch, but I know that if Glenmorangie and Ardbeg are in the lineup, I'm going to like it just fine.

 Tasting Notes

-- Nose: light nose, faint smoke
+- Nose: Light nose, faint smoke

-- Taste: thick, oily, the smoke climbs up and takes hold, lemon curd tartness underneath
+- Taste: Thick, oily, the smoke climbs up and takes hold, lemon curd tartness underneath

-- Finish: lemon curd and campfire, fades to ash
+- Finish: Lemon curd and campfire, fades to ash

 Final thoughts

-I don’t have a favorite whisky brand, but I do gravitate to the ones I know and love line Glenmorangie and Ardbeg.
+I don’t have a favorite whisky brand, but I do gravitate to the ones I know and love like Glenmorangie and Ardbeg.
 Familiarity is comfort, like wearing your sheepskin slippers after a day of trying on shoes.

 Familiarity also allows me to savor the individual qualities of a lineup from a tried and true brand without hesitation or bias.